Running Events and Races: How to Prepare

 Developing a Training Plan

-A well-structured training plan is crucial for preparing for a race.
+A well-structured training plan is crucial.
 Your plan should include a mix of running workouts, cross-training, strength training, and rest days.
 The key components of a training plan typically include:

 • Base Building: Establish a solid aerobic base by gradually increasing your weekly mileage.
 This phase focuses on building endurance and improving overall fitness.